-We report our baseline controlled Markov estimates of (3) in Table 4.
 We capture the effect of techies along two margins.
-The first is the "extensive techie margin", measured by an indicator for whether the firm employs techies, either overall or separately for each category of techies.
-The second is the "intensive techie margin", measured by the techie wage bill share, either overall or by category of techies.
-We always control for the extensive margin when examining the intensive margin.
+The first is the "extensive techie margin", measured by an indicator for whether the firm employs techies, either overall or separately for each category of techies, $I{(T{ft-1}>0)}$.
+The second is the "intensive techie margin", measured by the techie wage bill share, either overall or by category of techies, T{ft-1} .
+We always control for the extensive margin when examining the intensive margin, which identifies the impact of techie-intensity over and above the extensive margin, while allowing for separate effects of each margin.18 Formally, we estimate specifications of this general form: